DereWah/Skript-GPT/README.md

 #### Do I have to pay for the API to actually use this?

 Well, yes.
 The 5 dollars free trial will last you for about a couple of months if you only use the latest model (gpt-3.5-turbo, enabled by default).
 This model is really fast and isn't expensive, so it's what I recommend.
+The completion effect (not chat) might be more expensive and uses text-davinci-003 by default.

 You can view OpenAI's article about pricing [here](https://openai.com/pricing)